 Now right click on DocumentManager project and select the Software Analyzer option.

+By right clicking on the Software Analyzer and selecting New.

 Create a new Software Analyzer configuration: For Name, enter a name for the configuration, for example, Liberty Technology Rules.